-- An event channel, as opposed to a notify channel, is used to transmit and receive the events (note the differences of their relative import statements see Import Statements on page 63 and below): generated events are transmitted as Event-style events (Anys) using an event channel. - The client connects to the log factory's proxy (instead of the log): all generated events, whether from the factory or the log, are transmitted by the factory that created the log. - The client does not need to obtain a reference to the log object, but to the factory that creates it.
+- An event channel, as opposed to a notify channel, is used to transmit and receive the events (note the differences of their relative import statements see "Import Statements" on page 51 and "Import Statements" on page 57): generated events are transmitted as Event-style events (Anys) using an event channel. - The client connects to the log factory's proxy (instead of the log): all generated events, whether from the factory or the log, are transmitted by the factory that created the log.

+The client does not need to obtain a reference to the log object, but to the factory that creates it.
 Therefore, there is no need to use the Naming Service or other mechanism to locate the log object.
 In fact, a client may likely be instantiated and active before the log is created: this will occur if the client intends to monitor log creation events generated by the log factory.